Term Insurance for Gen Z

 All policies are complicated Term insurance is one of the simplest forms of insurance, with clear terms.

-It doesn’t offer any extra benefits Riders like critical illness or accidental death benefit can be added for more protection.
+It doesn’t offer any extra benefits Riders like a critical illness or accidental death benefit can be added for more protection.

 I’m healthy, so I don’t need it now Buying early locks in affordable premiums before health risks or responsibilities increase.